willsytsma1/comm-418/finalproject.md

 In a Feb.
 16 post, DHS wrote that a Mexican man had been convicted for sex assault in South Salt Lake City, Utah.
 [Publication] could only find a record of his arrest.

-The Department has levied allegations against public figures, too.
+The Department has pushed allegations against public figures, too.
 [CARDI B]

 In court cases like Taylor v.
 Kentucky, courts have said that in order to have a fair trial, defendants need to be presumed innocent until proven guilty, according to the Legal Information Institute at Cornell Law School.
 In court, the government has to present evidence through prosecutors that prove a defendant is guilty beyond a reasonable doubt, according to the LII.